dixonaws/aws-cloudops-linux/content/30_advanced/basic_script/_index.md

 At this point, you should have the following:

 1. An Amazon Linux EC2 instance
-2. A role attached to the instance such
+2. A role attached to the instance
 3. Some basic knowledge of the AWS CLI
 4. An S3 bucket in your account